-1.3.
+- 1.3.
 Constructions of rigid G-connections.
-We now review some of the methods for constructing and analysing rigid G-connections.
+We now review some of the methods for constructing and analysing rigid G-connections. - 1.3.1.

-1.3.1.
 Opers.
 Roughly speaking, a G-oper is a G-connection whose underlying bundle admits a reduction to a Borel subgroup satisfying a certain transversality condition with respect to the connection [Fre07, §4].
-Using the notion of oper and building on the earlier work of Deligne [Del77] and Katz [Kat88, Kat96], Frenkel and Gross [FG09] constructed a remarkable G-connection ∇{FG} on the trivial G-bundle on $\mathbb{P}^1 - \{0, \infty\}$ satisfying the following properties:

-- (1) it has a regular singularity at 0 with principal unipotent monodromy; - (2) it has an irregular singularity at ∞ with slope $\frac{1}{h}$, where h is the Coxeter number; - (3) it is cohomologically rigid; - (4) it has a large differential Galois group (equal to G in many cases).
+Using the notion of oper and building on the earlier work of Deligne [Del77] and Katz [Kat88, Kat96], Frenkel and Gross [FG09] constructed a remarkable G-connection ∇{FG} on the trivial G-bundle on $\mathbb{P}^1 \{0, \infty\}$ satisfying the following properties: - (1) it has a regular singularity at 0 with principal unipotent monodromy; - (2) it has an irregular singularity at ∞ with slope $\frac{1}{h}$, where h is the Coxeter number; - (3) it is cohomologically rigid; - (4) it has a large differential Galois group (equal to G in many cases). - 1.3.2.

-1.3.2.
 Rigid automorphic data.
 The geometric Langlands program predicts a correspondence between G-local systems and certain automorphic data for the Langlands dual group \check{G} .
 One expects therefore that there is a notion of rigidity for automorphic data which corresponds to rigidity for local systems.
-The first example of rigid automorphic data was found by Heinloth, Ngo, and Yun [HNY13], who explicitly constructed the automorphic data for $\nabla{\rm FG}^2$ and used this to give a construction of its l -adic analogue, i.e., the Kloosterman sheaf.
-Lam and Templier [LT17] then used the resulting Hecke calculus to settle mirror symmetry for minuscule flag varieties.
+The first example of rigid automorphic data was found by Heinloth, Ngô, and Yun [HNY13], who used this to define the analogue of Kloosterman sheaves for general reductive groups.
+They conjectured that the de Rham version of their local system is isomorphic to the Frenkel-Gross connection $\nabla{\rm FG}$.
+This conjecture was subsequently proved by [Zhu17].
+Lam and Templier [LT17] then used results of [HNY13, Zhu17] to settle mirror symmetry for minuscule flag varieties.